marco262/my_wiki/data/sandpoint/the-heroes-of-sandpoint.md

 [[accordion What you've learn so far about Sandpoint's history...]]

 Throughout its history, Sandpoint has been thankfully free of major disasters.
-Only two events stand out as recent tragedies: the Chopper and the Sandpoint Fire.
+Only two events stand out as significant tragedies: the Chopper and the Sandpoint Fire.
 These two events, occurring in such close and recent proximity as they have, are generally lumped together as the "Late Unpleasantness," even though the incidents didn't have any obvious links.
 Natives of Sandpoint are reluctant to talk about either event, preferring to look ahead to brighter times.

 ### The Chopper